 Land transfer taxes are levied in more than 20 developed countries, by central, state, or municipal governments.
 In this section, we provide a brief overview of the experience with land transfer taxes by municipal and provincial governments in Canada and state governments in Australia.

 The land transfer tax rates that are imposed by four Canadian cities are shown in Table 1.
-Halifax has a flat rate of 1.5 per cent of the value of the property, whereas the rates in Toronto, Montreal, and Quebec increase with the value of the property.
-It is important to note, in view of our later review of the studies of land transfer taxes in the provinces, that these rates are applied to each slice of sales value, similar to a progressive income tax structure.
+Halifax has a flat rate of 1.5 per cent of the value of the property, whereas the rates in Toronto, Montreal, and Quebec City increase with the value of the property.
+It is important to note, in view of our later review of the studies of land transfer taxes in the provinces, that these rates are applied to each portion of sales value, similar to a progressive income tax structure.
 For example, in Toronto there are four tax rates that range from 0.55 percent for property sales of $55,000 or less, rising to 2.5 percent for sales above $2,000,000.
 On a $1,000,000 residential property sale, the municipal land transfer tax would be $16,475 for an average rate of 1.65 per cent.
 Note also a provincial land transfer tax in Ontario of $16,475 would also be levied on this transaction bringing the total to 3.3 percent of the sales price.

 Table 2 indicates that Toronto’s land transfer tax is a relatively important source of revenue for the city, as the tax is equivalent to 17.7 percent of the city’s property tax revenues.
-While the land transfer tax is equivalent to a higher percentage of property tax in Toronto, the land transfer tax raises significant revenues in the three other Canadian cities that are listed as well.
+While the land transfer tax is equivalent to a higher percentage of property tax in Toronto, the land transfer tax raises significant revenues in the three other Canadian cities that are listed.
 Even with a 1.5 per cent flat rate, Halifax’s land transfer tax raises the equivalent revenues of 7.5 per cent of the city’s property tax.
-Both Montreal and Quebec City’s land transfer tax raise the equivalent of 5.5 per cent and 3.6 per cent of property tax revenues.
-Thus the land transfer taxes are significant sources of own-source tax revenues for each city, but in no case has the tax eclipsed the role of the property tax as the main own-source tax.
+Both Montreal’s and Quebec City’s land transfer taxes raise the equivalent of 5.5 per cent and 3.6 per cent of property tax revenues.
+Thus land transfer taxes are significant sources of own-source tax revenues for each city, but in no case has the tax eclipsed the role of the property tax as the main own-source tax.

 Table 1 Canadian Municipalities’ Land Transfer Tax Rates